quentincloudsnow/userlookup/IntegrationHub.md

 Then click on **Create New** next to the **Connection Alias field** (1)

-> In ServiceNow, a Connection Alias is a configuration setting used to define and manage external system connections.
-It serves as an abstraction layer for connecting to external systems and simplifies the process of integrating with those systems within ServiceNow workflows and other components.
-Typically when your connect ServiceNow to an external system, you need to configure the URL of the end-point (3rd party system) and how to authenticate with it.
-We do this using Connection and Credentials in ServiceNow, In real life obviously a conversation with the admin of the remote system needs to happen and also with the security team before starting to configure this.
+> Note: In ServiceNow, a Connection Alias is a configuration setting used to establish and oversee connections with external systems.
+It functions as an abstraction layer for connecting to external systems and streamlines the integration process within ServiceNow workflows and other components.
+Normally, when connecting ServiceNow to an external system, you must configure the URL of the endpoint (the third-party system) and specify how to authenticate with it.
+This is accomplished through Connection and Credentials settings in ServiceNow.
+In practice, it is essential to engage in discussions with the administrator of the remote system and coordinate with the security team before initiating this configuration.

 ![Alt text](img/2023-09-21_07-45-32.png)